Skip to main content

 Blank Slate

-You know the exact structure you want
+You know the exact structure you want.

 AI-Generated

-Describe what you need and Vero builds it for you
+Describe what you need and Vero builds it for you.

 Use an Existing Note

-Paste a past note — Vero extracts the structure
+Paste a past note — Vero extracts the structure.

 Import a Template

-Migrating from another tool or adapting a shared template
+Migrating from another tool or adapting a shared template.

-Editing Templates
+Editing templates

-Adjusting date formats, making fields more specific, adding formatting rules, or reordering sections.
+Common tweaks: adjusting date formats, making fields more specific, adding formatting rules, or reordering sections.

 Text — static content